LatviaOfficial Name: Republic of Latvia

 TOURIST VISA REQUIRED:

-Not required for stays up to 90 days within a six-month period
+Not required for stays less than 90 days within a six month period

 CURRENCY RESTRICTIONS FOR ENTRY:

 10,000 Euros or equivalent

 Emergency After-Hours Telephone: +(371) 6710-7000 or +(371) 2920-5708